 Central to understanding the market for ideas and the incentives for the adoption of new ideas is understanding how ideas might be different from other goods.
 The starting point of the economic analysis of innovation is to recognize that the economically relevant unit is a copy of an idea.
 That is, typically, many copies of an idea exist in physical form, such as a book, a computer file or a piece of equipment, or in the form of knowledge embodied in people who know and understand the idea.
-Only these copies matter, first, in the sense that if they were all to be erased, the idea would no longer have any economic value, and, second, in the sense that the copies are extremely good substitutes for each other: whether a copy of an idea is the original copy or the hundredth copy, it is equally economically useful.
+When embodied in humans, copies of ideas are labeled with a variety of different names, which often obscure their common nature: skills, knowledge, human capital, norms, and so on.
+Careful inspection shows, though, that each and everyone of these apparently different entities is, at the end, nothing but the embodied copy of an idea, and that the latter was either discovered first by the person in whom it is currently embodied, or costly acquired (possibly via observation and imitation) from other humans, in whom it had been previously and similarly embodied.
+Economically valuable copies of ideas do not fall from the heavens, like manna, but are the product of intentional and costly human efforts.
+Only these copies matter, first, in the sense that if they were all to be erased, the idea would no longer have any economic value, and, second, in the sense that the copies are relatively good substitutes for each other: whether a copy of an idea is the original copy or the hundredth copy, it is equally economically useful.
 From the perspective of the functioning of markets, then, property rights in copies of ideas is assured by the ordinary laws against theft - what is ordinarily referred to as "intellectual property" protects not the ownership of copies of ideas, but rather a monopoly over how other people make use of their copies of an idea.